 Her work has been highlighted in the Artists Magazine, Sea History Magazine (cover and feature article), Fine Art Connoisseur Magazine, and many exhibition catalogues including most recently Hobos to Street People: Artists' Responses to Homelessness from the New Deal to the Present, which toured museums and educational venues around California and Colorado for over 4 years.
 She also paints non-traditional maritime works such as Death of an Oil Tanker which won Best in Show at the Coos Art Museum's 15th Annual Maritime Exhibit.
 Her maritime and urban work has garnered many awards over the years.

 Hanlon received her BFA in Painting from Rhode Island School of Design in 1976 and her MFA in Painting from Academy of Art University in San Francisco in 1997, where she has been on the faculty ever since.
 She used her MFA thesis exhibition entitled Home Street Home, as a major fundraising event, attended by the mayor of San Francisco and news media, donating almost $1500 to the Coalition on Homelessness, with whom she has worked over the years to create an annual art auction.
 The latest book publication which includes her urban homeless work is entitled House Keys Not Handcuffs published by Freedom Voices in 2014.
 She has lived on the coast of Oregon since 2012 but continues to show her work in California and locally in Bandon, OR.
 Additional artwork and a full resume may be seen at Christine Hanlon.

-'I feel strongly about the artist's role in society as witness to the state of our culture and world.
-Many of my paintings have addressed social, political and environmental issues of our time such as homelessness or our dependence upon oil and how that affects our maritime environment, which brings such beauty and sustenance to this planet.'
+'I feel strongly about the artist's role in society as witness to the state of our culture and the world.
+Many of my paintings have addressed social, political and environmental issues of our time such as homelessness and ecological degradation due to our dependence upon fossil fuels.'